Taking the GP Out of the Loop: Related Work

 \textbf{Modeling $p_*(x)$} An open-source optimizer, Optuna \cite{optuna,optuna_code}, does not model $f(x)$.
 Instead, it models $p_*(x) = P\{x = \argmax_x f(x)\}$.
 The model is a Parzen estimator, a linear combination of functions of the observations, which has $O(N)$ query time.
 Optuna uses a modified EI-based acquisition method \cite{tpe}.

-Another optimizer, CMA-ES \cite{cmaes}, an evolution strategy (not a Bayesian optimizer), uses no surrogate at all.
-It models the distribution of the maximizer, $p_*(x)$, by evaluating $f(x)$ directly in batches of designs.
-After each batch is evaluated, all previous observations are discarded.
-Thus, the compute time of a CMA-ES proposal is $O(1)$, constant in $N$.

-Other methods of scaling to large $N$ replace the GP with a neural network \cite{dngo} or a random forest \cite{forest}.
+\textbf{Parametric surrogates} Other methods of scaling to large $N$ replace the GP with a neural network (DNGO, \cite{dngo}) or a random forest (SMAC, \cite{smac}).
 While fitting a neural network or random forest scales as $O(N)$, the fitting processes are complex and introduce many tunable hyperparameters.
 Query time depends on the model architecture and is independent of $N$.

-In contrast to the approaches above, our method scales linearly, $O(N)$, requires no hyperparameter fitting, and has a smaller constant factor, making it faster at every tested $N$.
-See Figure \ref{fig:scaling}.
+Due to the fitting complexity, we do not compare to these methods in this paper.

+\textbf{Nearest-neighbors} Vecchia GP methods \cite{vecchiabo,vecchia_code} and others \cite{Gramacy2015,vnngp} condition GP inference only on $M$ nearest neighbors.
+Fitting and inference scale as $O(NM)$.
+One Vecchia GP-based optimization method explored in \cite{vecchiabo} combines nearest-neighbor lookups with TuRBO's trust region sampling.
+Our approach is similar in that it uses nearest-neighbor lookups and a trust region, but our ENN estimates are constructed from simpler linear combinations of observations (see Section~\ref{sec:enn}), resulting in a significant speedup, see Figure~\ref{fig:scaling}.

+Note that none of the alternative (non-GP) surrogates discussed above, except for ENN, supports principled uncertainty quantification.

+\citet{pbo} recently introduced \emph{Pseudo-Bayesian Optimization (PBO)}, which establishes convergence guarantees for any method whose surrogate, uncertainty quantifier, and acquisition satisfy certain conditions.
+Appendix~\ref{app:pbo} shows that TuRBO-ENN satisfies these conditions and, therefore, qualifies as a PBO method, inheriting the associated convergence guarantees.